WHAT IS A SLICE IN GOLF?

 Step 2: Fix the Club Face Angle

-Once you have your path and plane straightened out, literally, you need to square up the club face angle to your path.
+Once you have your swing path and plane straightened out, literally, you need to square up the club face angle to your path.

-Learning how to control the club face can be done through multiple drills, depending on what your exact swing fault is.
+Learning how to control the club face can be done through multiple drills, depending on what your exact golf swing fault is.

 How to fix a slice in golf comes down to just two things, plane and path.